brevzin/cpp_proposals/md/deducing-this.md

 	 - a reference to possibly *cv*-qualified function template parameter
 	 - a reference to possibly *cv*-qualified *injected-class-name*

 The `this` parameter will bind to the implicit object argument, as if it were passed as the first argument to a non-member function with the same signature.
+As `this` cannot be used as a parameter name today, this proposal is purely a language extension.
+All current syntax remains valid.

 ```
 struct X {